When is it ok to look at ladies’ breasts?

 A Polish research team led by plastic surgeon Dr. Piotr Pietruski has enlisted the input of 100 volunteers – 50 male and 50 female – to examine a selection of computer-generated images (CGIs) of ladies’ breasts.
 The volunteers’ area of gaze was captured using eye-tracking technology to ascertain which parts of the breasts they looked at most often and for longest.

 The study follows on from previous similar research[2] published in 2018 in the US.
-Results from both experiments showed that observers focussed most (52-57% of their time) on the nipple and lower breast area, with little differentiation between male and female participants.
+Results from both experiments showed that observers focused most (52-57% of their time) on the nipple and lower breast area, with little differentiation between male and female participants.
 While the studies don’t offer insight into why certain shapes and sizes are deemed more attractive, surgeons expect to use the information gleaned to assist in creating more aesthetically-pleasing breasts in cosmetic surgery and reconstructive operations.

 It’s not the only area that this computer vision technology has been used to support surgical research.
 A study in 2015[3] used eye-tracking to confirm that patients with clefts drew attention to their upper lip and nose from onlookers.
 And a more recent paper[4] used the technology to give insights into how observers from different race backgrounds viewed the results of cosmetic nose jobs.